emadehsan/thal/post/index.md

 let listLength = DOM.window.document.getElementsByClassName(LENGHT_SELECTOR_CLASS).length;
 ```

 Let's loop through all the listed users and extract emails.
-As we loop through the DOM, we have to change index to point to the next dom element.
+As we loop through the DOM, we have to change index nside the seletors to point to the next dom element.
 So, I put the `INDEX` string at the place where we want to place the index as we loop through.

 ```js
 // let LIST_USERNAME_SELECTOR = '#user_search_results > div.user-list > div:nth-child(1) > div.d-flex > div > a';